-One major struggle for small business owners of all walks of life is finding time to set solid, achievable goals for your business.
-As a membership business owner, it's easy to get so caught up in the day-to-day tasks that you find yourself worrying day-to-day rather than preparing for the future.
+One major struggle for small business owners is finding time to set solid, achievable business goals.
+As a membership business owner, it's easy to get so caught up in the day-to-day tasks that you find yourself worrying rather than preparing for the future.

 Why Set Goals For Your Membership Business?

-It is important to set goals in your membership business for a few reasons:
+Establishing goals for your membership business is important for a few reasons:

-- It Keeps You Informed Of Your Progress – When you write your goals down and check over them every so often, you are able to see how you are working towards your end goal.
-You can also see what areas you are weak or strong in so you can figure out how to navigate those obstacles and still reach your intended end.
+- It Keeps You Informed Of Your Progress.
+When you write your goals down and check over them every so often, you can see how effectively you're working toward meeting them.
+You can also see in what areas you're weak, so you can figure out how to navigate those obstacles and still reach your intended end.

-- It Keeps You Accountable – Another great thing about goal-setting is that it keeps you responsible for your duties.
-Having those goals set in place with a plan on how to achieve them will constantly keep you in check.
+- It Keeps You Accountable.
+Another great thing about goal-setting is that it keeps you responsible for your duties.
+Having goals in place with a plan on how to achieve them will keep you in check and on track.

-Goals are just strict guidelines that keep you busy, they are milestones that help you reach a much larger goal.
-With each achievement you are one step away from reaching your main objective.
+Goals aren't just strict guidelines that keep you busy, they're milestones that help you reach a much larger goal.
+With each achievement you are one step closer to reaching your main objective.

 What Kinds Of Goals Should You Set?

-Goals can vary from membership business to membership business, so no business has to have the same goals.
-But here are a few common goals that every business should have:
+Goals can vary from business to business, so no organization has to have the same goals.
+But here are a few basic ones every business should establish:

-- Prompt, Valuable Customer Service – Nothing is worse than receiving bad customer service from a business.
-Ensuring that your membership has stellar customer service can be the thing that can stop or encourage repeat customers.
-Working to ensure that your customer service is on point is important for any membership site.
+- Prompt, Valuable Customer Service.
+Nothing is worse for your business than delivering bad customer service.
+After all, the quality of your customer service can be the thing that stops or encourages repeat customers.
+Working to ensure that your customer service is on point is always a worthy goal.

-- Reliable Resources/Employees – Another goal your membership should always strive for is a solid staff and/or great resources.
-With great staff/resources behind you, you are sure to reach goals quickly and efficiently!
+- Reliable Resources/Employees.
+Another goal your membership should always strive for is a good staff and great resources.
+With excellent staff and resources backing up your business, you'll be set on a course for success.

-- Solid Marketing – Customer service is essential because it keeps your customers coming back; However, without excellent marketing for your membership site in place, you won't have any customers coming to you in the first place!
-Setting goals to create solid marketing campaigns, you will be sure to have steady sales and a growing, thriving membership business!
+- Solid Marketing.
+Customer service is essential because it keeps your customers coming back.
+However, without an excellent marketing strategy in place, you won't have any customers coming to you in the first place!
+The goal to establish a solid marketing strategy is essential to developing a thriving membership business.

 How Do You Set Goals For Your Membership Business?

-- Think About Long-Term Goals – What's the end goal?
-Where do you want your membership business to be in 5-10 years?
+- Think About Long-Term Goals.
+What's the end goal?
+Where do you want your membership business to be in five to 10 years?
 What do you plan to do to reach those long-term goals?
 Don't limit yourself to monthly or yearly goals.
 Think ahead!

-- Consider Your Company's Values & Mission Statement – Make sure that you have your company values and mission statement written down so you can reference it while making your goals for your business.
-Every goal you set should go along with those values, and that will help to keep you and your company moving forward.
+- Consider Your Company's Values & Mission Statement.
+Make sure you have your company values and mission statement written down so you can reference them when establishing goals for your business.
+If every goal you set aligns with your values and mission statement, you'll be setting yourself up for success.

-- Challenge Yourself – Another great thing about goals is that they force you to see what you are truly capable of.
+- Challenge Yourself.
+Another great thing about goals is that they force you to see what you're capable of.
 Don't be afraid to challenge yourself when setting goals.
-If you don't reach them, that's okay, but you can see what you could possibly do!
-Challenge yourself to write 10 more blogs, send out 1 more email per day, post on social media a few more times, or whatever goal you may have.
+If you don't reach them, that's okay.
+Restructure and try again.
+Challenge yourself to write 10 more blogs, send out one more email per day, post on social media a few more times a week.
 You never know what you can do until you try!

-- Set A Deadline – What's a goal without a deadline?
-Setting deadlines for your business will help you track your progress in a set period of time.
-By doing this, you can better see what you need to work on and improve that when you start again.
-This keeps you accountable and motivated to do better.
+- Set A Deadline.
+What's a goal without a deadline?
+Setting deadlines for your business will help you track your progress in a tangible way.
+By setting deadlines, you can better assess what you need to work on — and make improvements when you start again.